sky-chaser-high/adobe-illustrator-scripts/README.md

 Run this script in the text editing state.

 > **Warning**
-> Since cut and paste inside the script to move the cursor position, if you have copied the content in advance, it will be lost.
+> Since using cut and paste functions inside the script, it will lose if you have copied the content in advance.
 > It will not move to locked, hidden, or threaded texts.
 The layer also as well.

 > **Note**